Działoszyce: World War II

+The Polish resistance movement was active in the town, including a local unit of the Home Army under the cryptonym "Dzięcioł" ("Woodpecker").
+On 26 July 1944, the town was liberated by Polish partisans of the Home Army, and then formed part of the short-lived Polish "Kazimierza-Proszowice Partisan Republic".

 In 1946, the population of the town was 2,506.

+Transport

+Działoszyce lies along national road 768.

+The nearest railway station is in Słomniki.

 Sights

 Among points of interest, there are the parish church of the Holy Trinity (1222, frequently remodeled) and the ruins of a synagogue from 1852.